 How we can help you & the community

-Everyone needs a little help now and then, and the BRHA Community Pet Food Bank is here to help our community members that are in need of just a little assistance in order to keep their pets and keep them healthy.
-The BRHA Community Pet Food Bank is located in our lobby and open during normal business hours.
-You will not only find pet food, but from time to time, pet supplies are also available.
+Everyone needs a little help now and then, and the BRHA Community Pet Pantry is here to help our community members that need a bit of assistance in order to keep their pets and keep them healthy.
+The BRHA Community Pet Pantry is located in our lobby.
+Here you will find pet food, and from time to time, pet supplies are also available.
 We sincerely thank all our community members for their continuing donations that make this service possible.

 Pet Health & Safety Services

 For information on the services below, please call the shelter at (406) 363-5311.
 Some services may require an appointment.

 - Spay and Neuter – BRHA strives to reduce the overpopulation of unwanted pets in our community and encourages everyone to spay or neuter their pets.
 Not only will you save the lives of many unwanted animals but research shows that pets which are “fixed” tend to lead healthier, longer lives.
 Through grants and special programs, BRHA may be able to assist you towards the cost of these surgeries with our participating vets; please call us at (406) 363-5311 to see what spay/neuter assistance is currently available.

 - Micro-chipping – The best way to help ensure that your precious pet finds its way home when lost is with a micro-chip.
 Once inserted, almost all vets, shelters and rescues have the equipment to scan for micro-chips to help lost pets find their owners!
 BRHA is happy to help you find peace of mind and will micro-chip your pet for $45.00.
 Currently, due to COVID restrictions, please call (406) 363-5311 for an appointment